i4ki/pybin/README.md

-pyelf
+pybin
 =====
-Tools to analyse and study ELF files.
+Tools to analyse and study binary files.